bschelst/iptvXS/README.md

 </p>

 <p align="center">
   <b>This project is under active development.
 Expect bugs, incomplete features, and rough edges.
-I'm still fully testing, and there are a lot of outstanding actions — use at your own risk.</b>
+I'm still fully testing, and there are a lot of outstanding actions — use at your own risk.
+Expect a lot of releases, and releases which break things [but hopefully also resolves other things]</b>
 </p>

 <p align="center">